marcosagnoletto/marcosagnoletto.github.io/_pages/geodif.md

 {% include base_path %}

-Eventually I will post notes of the discussions that arise during the office hours
+Eventually, I will post notes of the discussions that arise during the office hours, as well as extra exercise lists.

 # Office Hours